 To start a renewal screen you will need to go to a URL that would have been sent to the email you have on file with us.
 If you do not go specifically to this URL, then you may not purchase the correct type of background screen that is required for your specific service agreement.
 If you are unsure if you received the email or need help in obtaining the URL, please call us 877-943-0100 and we will help you through the process.

 Please note, that you will want to complete the renewal screenings application in advance of the expiration of your current screen to avoid a gap in compliance and reporting.

 A background screen is valid for two years and we recommend re-screening afterward.
-However, we also offer a continuous monitoring service, which is a proactive approach in between screenings.
-Depending on the industry, type of positions being screened for and the role of background checks within the organization, a process for ongoing or periodic screening may be a suitable approach.
+However, we also offer Continuous Criminal Monitoring, which is an ongoing monitoring service that takes a proactive approach in-between screening dates.
+Depending on the industry, type of positions being screened for, and the role of background checks within the organization, a process for ongoing or periodic screening may be a suitable approach.

 No, we can conduct background screening for organizations in nearly every industry.
 What’s more important is that we always take the time to understand your needs before proposing a solution.
 Background screens can be quite different from company to company and we want you to know exactly what you are getting so you will have the confidence that the program is working as you expect.

 A background check is the process of investigating an individual’s background based on criteria determined by their employer (prospective or current) or Customer contracted partner.
 This check may include employment, criminal records, motor vehicle and license record checks.
 Each organization requesting the background should understand what specific searches are being requested and share that effectively with their applicants.